janakaufmanova/english-for-designers/07-clarity-first/thesis-outline.md

 3. Communicating with gallery curator.
 3. Design of a new logotype that speaks to art and industry at the same time.
 4. Creating new communication strategy.

+## Keywords

+**Marketing communication** - Communication tool of the companies with direct message and with intetion persuade them to purchase.

+**Visual identity** - Visual elements of the company,that represents the main idea and purpose.

+**Graphic design** - Use of a visual elements that can direct a messege.

+## References

+KAFKA, Ondřej, KOTYZA, Michal.
+Logo & Corporate Identity.
+Praha: Grafické studio Kafka design, 2014, ISBN 9788026067719.
+VYSEKALOVÁ, Jitka, MIKEŠ, Jiří.
+Image a firemní identita.
+Praha: Grada publishing, 2009, ISBN 9788024767307.
+SAMARA, Thimothy.
+Grafický design - Základní pravidla a způsoby jejich porušování.
+Praha: Slovart, 2016, ISBN 9788075290465.